arabcoders/watchstate/README.md

 The app should save your data into `./var` directory.
 If you want to change the directory you can export the environment variable `WS_DATA_PATH` for console and browser. you can add a file called `.env` in main tool directory with the environment variables. take look at the files inside docker directory to know how to run the scheduled tasks and ofc if you want a webhook support you would need a http server like nginx, caddy or apache.

+---

+### Q: Some records keep getting updated even through the state hasn't changed??

+Most likely the problem is incorrect GUID reported from servers, in our testing we noticed that at least few hundred records in thetvdb that get reported by plex have incorrect imdb, which in turns conflicts sometimes with jellyfin/emby there is nothing we can do beside have the problematic records reported to thetvdb site mods to fix their db entries.